Lbalkenhol/candl_data/README.rst

 Available Data
 ------------------------

-Please consult the `documentation <https://candl.readthedocs.io/en/stable/data/data_overview.html>`__ for a full description of the available data sets and their usage.
+Please consult the `documentation <https://candl.readthedocs.io/en/stable/data/data_overview.html>`__ for a full description of all available data sets.
+This library repo only contains the data below.
-The following table provides a summary.

 .. list-table::
    :header-rows: 1
    :widths: 20 25 25